lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When obtaining a new credential CRED, the peer P has to validate it before storing it.
 The validation steps to perform depend on the specific type of CRED (e.g., a public key certificate {{RFC5280}}{{I-D.ietf-cose-cbor-encoded-cert}}) and can rely on (the authentication credential associated with) a trusted third party acting as a trust anchor.

-Upon retrieving a new CRED through the processing of a received EDHOC message and following the successful validation of CRED, the peer P stores CRED only if it assesses CRED to also be trusted, while it must not store CRED otherwise.
+Upon retrieving a new CRED through the processing of a received EDHOC message and following the successful validation of CRED, the peer P stores CRED only if it assesses CRED to also be (provisionally) trusted, while it must not store CRED otherwise.

 An exception applies for the two unauthenticated operations described in {{Section D.5 of RFC9528}}, where a trust relationship with an unknown or not-yet-trusted endpoint is established later.
 In such a case, CRED is verified out-of-band at a later stage, or an EDHOC session key is bound to an identity out-of-band at a later stage.